 GSJ 598 and WGS 498 titled "Art, Activism, and Social Justice."
 The central goal of this class is to understand the ways that social justice movements affiliated with recent North American feminisms have used art to imagine new futures, to critique and challenge existing socio-political systems, and to transform the public sphere.
 Main topics that we cover include: Feminist Art, Art in Public, Feminist Art Education, Institutional Critique, Art & Obscenity, Art & Environmentalism, Digital Feminisms, Art in Urban Spaces, Fibre Feminism, Feminist Galleries

 This course offers an introduction to select issues in Women's, Gender, and Sexuality Studies.
-A variable content course, which may be repeated if topics vary.Fall Term 2021
+A variable content course, which may be repeated if topics vary.Winter Term 2023

 For almost a decade, I have worked as a curator and director for a small gallery space that is hosted and supported by the Department of Women's and Gender Studies. femlab: a feminist exhibition space is a gallery that features a wide range of feminist creative activity.
 Upcoming shows include a collaboration with the Sexual Assault Centre, and another collaboration with graduate students in Digital Humanities.